 After you complete the design of your decision model and define its properties in the file “project.properties“, you need to build it by a simple double-click on the standard file “build.bat” or “run.bat“.
 It will automatically transform all Excel tables to Java packages placed in the folder “target”.
 Nobody ever should modify the generated files as they will be automatically regenerated when you make changes in your Excel-based model.
 You even don’t have to look at them – they are simply will be used by the Decision Manager internally to test and deploy your model.

-OpenRules DM keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.
+OpenRules Decision Manager keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.

 Testing Decision Model

 When you design your decision model, you usually also create a set of test-cases in Excel (see Test.xls in samples).
 You can execute your decision models against these test-cases by a simple double-click on “run.bat“.
-Decision Manager will you execute your model and will produce a user-friendly protocol with the execution results.
+Decision Manager will execute your model and will produce a user-friendly protocol with the execution results.

 Along with the execution protocol, Decision Manager also produces the explanation reports in the folder “report” using a friendly HTML format.
 It shows all executed rules and values of the involved decision variables in the moment of execution.

 Debugging Decision Model